 Treatment of EMS

 The primary treatment goal for horses with EMS is to maintain the horse's body condition score at a seven, ideally a five.
-This is usually accomplished through conducting a nutrition analysis, modifying the horse's diet accordingly (usually includes switching to a low-carbohydrate diet and regularly soaking hay), and establishing a regular exercise program.
+This is usually accomplished through weight control and conducting a nutrition analysis, modifying the horse's diet accordingly (usually includes switching to a low-stach diet and regularly soaking hay low in NSCs), and establishing a regular exercise program.